osrf/gazebo_tutorials/dem/tutorial.md

 </pre>

 A DEM file in Gazebo is loaded in the same way that you load a heightmap image.
 Gazebo automatically detects if the file is a plain image or a DEM file.
-Create the file ''volcano.world'' and copy the next content.
+Create the file `volcano.world` and copy the next content.
 Save the file anywhere you want, for example, in /tmp.

 ~~~
 <?xml version="1.0" ?>